ursooperduper/ursooperduper-site-old/_posts/2014-09-15-hacker-school-wk-2-wrap-up.md

 I also plan to blog about each of my app projects, covering each project's goals, ups and downs, and next steps.

 That's it for now.
-Week three, ahoy!
+Week three, awaits!

+\o/